Renée Frigo

 Producer

-Renée also produced Love, Charlie: The Rise and Fall of Chef Charlie Trotter, streaming on Netflix, directed by Rebecca Halpern and distributed by Greenwich Entertainment.
-The film earned a James Beard Media Award nomination and won multiple festival honors, including Best Documentary at The Taste Awards and Best of Fest at the Chicago International Film Festival and the Audience Choice Award at the San Diego Film Festival.
+She also produced Love, Charlie: The Rise and Fall of Chef Charlie Trotter (Netflix), directed by Rebecca Halpern and also distributed by Greenwich Entertainment.
+The film earned a James Beard Media Award nomination and multiple festival honors, including Best Documentary at the Taste Awards, Best of Fest at the Chicago International Film Festival, and the Audience Choice Award at the San Diego Film Festival.

-She has been fortunate to work with visionary directors on award-winning films: Nine Days (Sony Pictures Classics), written and directed by Edson Oda, premiered at Sundance, where it won the Waldo Salt Screenwriting Award.
-Tesla (IFC), written and directed by Michael Almereyda, also debuted at Sundance and won the Alfred P. Sloan Award.
-Ashe ‘68, a virtual reality film executive produced by John Legend, was an official selection at both Sundance and Tribeca and earned a Sports Emmy nomination.
+Renée has worked with visionary directors on acclaimed films including Nine Days (Sony Pictures Classics), written and directed by Edson Oda, which premiered at Sundance and won the Waldo Salt Screenwriting Award; Tesla (IFC), directed by Michael Almereyda, which debuted at Sundance and received the Alfred P. Sloan Award; and Ashe '68, a virtual reality film executive produced by John Legend, selected for both Sundance and Tribeca and nominated for a Sports Emmy.

-Before founding Oak Street Pictures, Renée co-founded LUCINI ITALIA, a leading premium Italian food brand, after an early career in the music industry working with I.R.S.
-Records, SBK/EMI, Sony Music Publishing and overseeing music videos and commercial productions.
+Before founding Oak Street Pictures, Renée co-founded Lucini Italia, a leading premium Italian food brand, after an early career in the music industry with I.R.S.
+Records, SBK/EMI, and Sony Music Publishing, where she gained experience in A&R, film licensing, and video and commercial production.

-Passionate about storytelling and adventure, she once chronicled a 16,000-nautical-mile journey with her two children for The Huffington Post.
-She serves on the board of the Ed Asner Family Center, supporting children with autism and special needs.
+Passionate about travel, she chronicled a two-year, 16,000-nautical-mile voyage with her children for The Huffington Post.
 Renée studied music composition at Indiana University under the late John Eaton and earned an Executive MBA from UCLA.
-She has also appeared on CNN, The Oprah Winfrey Show, and as a panelist for Time Magazine’s Ad Week.
+She has appeared on CNN, The Oprah Winfrey Show, and as a panelist for Time magazine’s Ad Week.
+She is a member of the Producers Guild of America and currently serves on the Board of Directors of the Ed Asner Family Center.

 © 2025 Oak Street Pictures